 Files and folders to check

-Only remove these paths when they clearly belong to OneBrowser/OB Browser and after the app, updater, and browser processes are closed.
+Only remove these paths when they clearly belong to OneBrowser/OB Browser/OIBrowser and after the app, updater, and browser processes are closed.
 Replace environment variables with your own Windows paths; do not delete the parent AppData, Program Files, or User Data folder.

 | Location | What it means |